 Wisconsin Tree and Shrub Planting Services

-Proper shrub and tree planting techniques are an extremely important process which provides many benefits to property owners and the environment.
+Proper shrub and tree planting techniques are an extremely important process that provides many benefits to property owners and the environment.
 8 out of 10 trees are planted too deep, and while they will still grow, they never will reach their full potential and will cause issues as the tree grows.
 Wachtel Tree Science uses preferred methods when providing tree planting services.
 Our Certified Arborists take care in every step of the tree planting process to ensure your investment thrives.
 We'll provide you with our recommendations of what to plant and where to plant it based on your individual Southeastern Wisconsin property and what you are looking for in a landscape.

 From proper planting depth to science-based Fertilization and health treatment, our expert Wisconsin tree and shrub planting services ensure that your trees and shrubs look great and grow strong.

 - Tree Selection Advice from Wisconsin Certified Arborists